-Graduate (postprofessional) programs in physical therapy
+Graduate (post-professional) programs in physical therapy

 The Department of Physical Therapy is committed to improving physical therapy services through graduate education and research.
 The department participates in cooperative and interdisciplinary doctoral programs.
-An interdisciplinary Ph.D. in Rehabilitation and Movement Science is offered in conjunction with two other departments at VCU: the Department of Kinesiology and Health Sciences in the School of Humanities and Sciences and the Department of Physical Medicine and Rehabilitation in the School of Medicine.
-Also, the department participates in the School of Allied Health Professions’ Ph.D. in Health Related Sciences.
+An interdisciplinary Ph.D. in Rehabilitation and Movement Science is offered in conjunction with two other departments at VCU: the Department of Kinesiology and Health Sciences in the College of Humanities and Sciences and the Department of Physical Medicine and Rehabilitation in the School of Medicine.
+Also, the department participates in the College of Health Professions’ Ph.D. in Health Related Sciences.